sam-atkins/manage-conf/README.md

 `/{project_name}/{stage}/`

-If you set `use_remote_settings: true` in a stage.yml config file, the package will attempt to fetch the parameters from the store that have this base path.
+If you set `"use_remote_settings": "True"` in a remote `{stage}.json` config file, the package will attempt to fetch the parameters from the store that have this base path.

 Using the example configuration above, the path would be: